MarynaShavlak/dev-interview-hub/src/shared/lib/features/services/README.md

 ```

 ## Conclusion
-The `updateFeatureFlag` hunk provides a robust mechanism for updating feature flags on a per-user basis
+The `updateFeatureFlagsThunk` hunk provides a robust mechanism for updating feature flags on a per-user basis
 It efficiently merges new flags with existing ones, communicates changes to the backend, and ensures that updates are reflected across the application by reloading the page.
 Error handling is implemented to capture and report any issues during the update process, contributing to a reliable and consistent user experience.